40 Clever Ways to Repurpose Old Kitchen Items

 Teacup Wall Sconce

+Make a teacup gnome!
+How cute is this little guy?
 I found this cute gnome at the Fleatique and snapped a picture.
-How cute is this little guy!
 If you have mismatched cups and saucers, this might be the perfect upcycle for them.

 Tea Cup Gnome shown with a tea cup for a hat and saucer for base.
 Gray beard with bead nose and a small grouping of red flowers in front.